rmorshea/labox/docs/src/concepts/models.md

 ## Custom Models

-Implementing your own model involved inheriting from the [`BaseStorageModel`][lakery.core.model.BaseStorageModel] class.
+To save more complicated objects you can define your own custom models by implementing the [`BaseStorageModel`][lakery.core.model.BaseStorageModel] interface.

-Assume you have a already have a class that holds data from a scientific experiment:
+To explain how this is done, consider the case of class that holds heterogeneous data from a scientific experiment:

 ```python
 from datetime import datetime